Odd Nansen: Biography

 Odd Nansen was born in Bærum, Akershus, Norway.
 He was the second youngest of five children born to scientist and explorer Fridtjof Nansen.
 He was raised at Lysaker outside of Oslo.
 After his mother Eva Nansen died in 1907, he was raised in the home of his neighbor Anton Klaveness.
 In 1920, he began studying architecture at the Norwegian Institute of Technology in Trondheim.
 From 1927 to 1930, he worked in New York City.
 During 1930, he returned to Oslo and apprenticed with Arnstein Arneberg.

 In 1931, Nansen started his architectural practice in Oslo.
 He also formed the humanitarian organization Nansenhjelpen in 1936 to provide relief for Jews fleeing Nazi persecution in central Europe.
 The Jewish Children's Home in Oslo (jødiske barnehjemmet i Oslo) was established during 1939 under the auspices of Nansenhjelpen.

 Nansen focused his efforts on the situation in Czechoslovakia.
 Together with his wife Kari Nansen and journalist Tove Filseth, wife of publisher Max Tau, he established a field office in Prague and traveled extensively in Europe in 1939 to get attention and help for refugees facing imminent destruction.

-After returning to Norway, he joined the nascent Norwegian resistance opposing the government of Vidkun Quisling, he was arrested and detained by the Gestapo, and deported to the concentration camp at Sachsenhausen.
+After returning to Norway he joined the nascent Norwegian resistance loyal to the Norwegian government-in-exile in London.
+As a result of his direct opposition to the government of Vidkun Quisling (1887-1945) he was arrested and detained by the Gestapo.
+He was thereafter deported to the concentration camp of Sachsenhausen.
 He was also a forced laborer at the Veidal Prison Camp.
 Nansen maintained a diary during his imprisonment that he hid and preserved.
-These diaries were published after the war and provide an in-depth account of life and death in Nazi concentration camps.
+He describes in one instance "the skeletal figures" of the dead and dying.
+One diary entry, namely 10 February, 1945, gives insight into the tragic events of those who had barely survived a death march from the Lieberose work camp in Brandenburg.
+The slave labourers whom he witnessed were earmarked for 'selection.'
+Those considered unfit to work were taken to the 'Industriehof,' the main courtyard of the industrial-complex within Sachsenhausen, and were there murdered.

+Nansen was also witness to a death march as stragglers arrived in Sachsenhausen from Auschwitz.
+He was deeply moved by the experiences of Thomas Buergenthal, a ten year old Jewish boy, parentless, alone and who incredulously had survived his ordeals.
+It was this lad, uncompromising and direct in his descriptions, who informed Nansen of the existence of the gas chambers and of what Auschwitz in its totality represented as the nerve centre of the Nazi mass-extermination process.
+These diaries were first published as one volume after the war, including a German translation entitled 'Von Tag zu Tag,' (Hamburg, 1949).
+His account provides a moving testimony and an in-depth analysis of life and death in Nazi concentration camps.